PHYS3888/Tutorial_ComplexNetworks/README.md

 end
 ```

-:question: Is there overlap between the neurons that control the worm's locomotion and the neurons that are most strongly connected in the network?
+Is there overlap between the neurons that control the worm's locomotion and the neurons that are most strongly connected in the network?
-Name the overlapping neurons.
+In the tutorial, select all of the overlapping neurons.

 ---